Sunday report of sexual assault at Powderhorn Park is the third since late last month

 The board has accommodated hundreds of homeless people who migrated across Minneapolis in the midst of the unrest following the police killing of George Floyd on May 25.

 Last month, commissioners voted to allow homeless residents to stay overnight at city parks.
-Yet it has struggled to contain the Powderhorn site, where two encampments at the northern end of the park have now grown to as many as 600 people in 400 tents, the board disclosed last week.
+Yet it has struggled to contain order at the Powderhorn site, where two encampments at the northern end of the park have now grown to more than 600 people in 415 tents, the board disclosed last week.

+From June 1 through June 17, park police logged 15 incidents called into 911.
+From June 18 to June 29, there were 45 such calls, the board acknowledged.

+Park police have dealt with assaults with blunt objects, a fentanyl overdose, and someone being chased by others with guns and baseball bats.